I am an Assistant Professor in

 As a byproduct of my research projects, I have developed and contributed to a number of tools.

 - Picasso is a static analyzer for depth-bounded concurrent systems.
 It has been used to verify properties of non-blocking concurrent data structures and distributed message passing algorithms with an unbounded number of threads and messages.

 - Jahob is a verification system for programs written in a subset of Java.
 Using Jahob, developers can statically prove that methods satisfy their contracts in all possible executions, as well as that they preserve essential structural invariants and design constraints.

 - Bohne is a symbolic shape analysis tool.
 It infers loop invariants of programs manipulating heap-allocated data structures.
 Bohne is integrated into the Jahob verification system.

 - SLAyer is a tool for automatic formal verification of industrial low-level software components.
-SLAyer is developed at Microsoft Research Cambridge.
+SLAyer is being developed at Microsoft Research Cambridge.

 - HAVOC is a tool for specifying and checking properties of systems software written in C, in the presence of pointer manipulations, unsafe casts and dynamic memory allocation.
-HAVOC is developed at Microsoft Research Redmond.
+HAVOC is being developed at Microsoft Research Redmond.

 - Object-Oriented Programming (undergraduate), Fall 2013.